cn1t/Informatik-Quiz/README.md

 ## Setup guide

-Either download it from the "Releases" tab or build it from source.<br>
+Either run the .exe once you downloaded and unzipped the project or build it from source.<br>
 In that case Go is required to run this project on the host machine.
 You can download it [here](https://golang.org/dl/).

 ```sh